 Our English curriculum exposes scholars to the great texts, ideas, and events that have shaped our modern world, and it prioritizes Platonic-style discourse; incisive analysis; and powerful, cogent writing.
-In literature, scholars delve into a wide array of challenging texts from both the Western canon and contemporary culture to examine themselves and the world.
-In writing, scholars compose argumentative, narrative, and research papers.
+By studying works of lasting and urgent value, our students learn to grapple with complex ideas, appreciate diverse cultural perspectives, and experience the joy of the written word.
+Scholars also practice strong writing across styles and genres, helping them to appreciate writing as a powerful tool for discovering, developing, and conveying their ideas.